-The default arrangement was not formally reviewed during the period covered by this statement.
+The default arrangements were not formally reviewed during the period covered by this statement.

 The last review was completed on 10 March 2022.
-The review considered suitability of the default arrangement and other fund options with reference to the membership demographics and how members access their benefits, as well as industry data and wider trends.
+The review considered suitability of the default arrangements and other fund options with reference to the membership demographics and how members access their benefits, as well as industry data and wider trends.
 This assessment was made by considering the current membership profile and member outcomes adequacy modelling was completed.
 As a result of the review, the Trustee agreed to change the lifestyle strategies (including the default arrangements) by removing the allocation to emerging market equities given there was investment in Russia, which the Trustee did not support following the Russia/Ukraine conflict.
-This change is expected to improve the risk adjusted returns of the lifestyle strategies and was completed on 2 May 2023.
+This change was completed on 2 May 2023 and is expected to improve the risk adjusted returns of the lifestyle strategies.